Pointwise ergodic theorem for locally countable quasi-pmp graphs: Mass transport along a cocycle

-This corollary is all we need about $\rho$-flows in our proofs below.
+This corollary is all we need about mass transports in our proofs.
 However, it is well worth pointing out that its converse is also true (much more difficult to prove) and it is the content of \cite{Miller:meas_with_cocycle_II}*{Theorem 3}.
 We restate this here in our terms for the sake of completeness: